ShannonH/chrome-exploratory-assistant/README.md

 - 📸 **Screenshot Tracking**: Capture screenshots (via popup or context menu) and track their count.
 Screenshots are linked to steps and stored in extension storage (last 50 kept).
 - 📋 **Script-Guided Testing**: Upload or paste a test script to guide your session.
 Steps from the script are shown as a checklist.
 - 📤 **Export Results**: Export your session data and steps in JSON or HTML format.
 Optionally include screenshots.
-- 🧩 **Multiple UIs**: Use the popup, sidepanel, or overlay for flexible access to the assistant during testing.
+- 🧩 **Multiple UIs**: Use the popup or sidepanel for flexible access to the assistant during testing.
-- ⏹️ **No session timer or status indicator**: The extension does not track elapsed time or provide session status indicators.

 ## 🛠️ Installation